Kaliningrad Regional Museum of History and Arts: Archeological Hall

 The archaeological site is not only about the ancient Prussia, but also about the Vikings that settled in Prussia in Cranz, (present-day Zelenogradsk).

 A large part of the archaeological collection is composed of exhibits from the Prussian Museum, which were considered lost and found.
 The rest of the items were discovered by Soviet and Russian archeologists after the war.

 Regional History Hall

 This hall is dedicated to the history of the region, from the time of the conquest of Prussia by the Teutonic Order Knights (13th century) until 1945.
 The hall features samples of old weapons, furniture, household items.

-War Room
+War Hall

-The War Room is dedicated to World War II.
-Here are samples of weapons, military uniforms and other items related to war.
-The "Königsberg attack" corpse is in the hall.
+The War Hall is dedicated to World War II.
+It displays examples of weapons, military uniforms and other items related to the war.
+The hall features a diorama of the "storming of Königsberg".

 "Memory Horizons" Hall

 This hall is dedicated to the post-war history of the region.
 The exhibition features the life and lifestyle of the first residents, products of the first Kaliningrad enterprise, including amber products, as well as dismantled monuments of Lenin.